2016 — Our 24th Season is Here!

-We want to thank all our supporters and attendees for helping us have a successful 21th season.
-Our current season will start in May of 2014.
-If you subscribe to our email alerter (over on the right side), we will let you know what the season’s concerts will be and when.
+We want to thank all our supporters and attendees for helping us have a successful 23rd season.
+Our current season will start in June of 2016.
+If you subscribe to our email alerter (over on the right side), we will let you know what the season’s concerts will be and when (or view them over on the right!).
 We look forward to seeing you at our current concerts and again next year!

-Music at Penn Alps is a summer mostly classical series of Saturday evening concerts with a dash of pops several nights in the series.
+Music at Penn Alps is a summer mostly classical series of Saturday evening concerts with a dash of traditional several nights in the series.
 Most of these informal concerts are held in the Great Hall of Penn Alps (pictured), which is part of the Penn Alps Restaurant and Crafts Shop complex.
 The complex includes the Spruce Forest Artisan Village.
+In addition, we have some concerts in the Spruce Village Chapel each year — it is handicapped-accessible.

 The first concert held in the Great Hall of Penn Alps was in January of 1993.
 The Boston Pro Arte Chamber Group performed in a ceremony dedicating the Hall to Dr Alta Schrock, founder of Penn Alps and The Spruce Forest Artisan Village.